Induction cooktops

 important for the environment) will be modest.

-Another drawback is that induction cooking only works properly with cooking pans
+Another drawback is that induction cooking only works properly with

-containing iron—the only metal that efficiently produces
+iron—the only practical, everyday metal that

-work.
 Iron-based pots and pans compatible with induction cooktops are

 widely available, so the cookware issue is only really a problem if